Feature Race Tips:

 first form pattern on its list where the horse qualifies as an

 improver.
-When Bet Selector's form analysis (or the punter)
+When Bet Selector's form analysis

 notes one of the aforementioned form patterns, the horse in